flanagan-lab/flanagan-lab.github.io/_people/2-lab-alumni.md

 <img align="right" src='/images/AnaleseFon.jpeg' width="30%" height="30%"> Analese is a student currently working towards a Bachelor of Environmental Science majoring in Ecosystem Health and Biosecurity at the University of Canterbury.
 Her honours research project aims to investigate the use of drones as a non-invasive monitoring tool to understand the behaviours of endangered humpback whales (*Megaptera noaeangliae*).
 Co-supervised by Sarah Flanagan and [Travis Horton](https://www.canterbury.ac.nz/science/contact-us/people/travis-horton.html), Analese's research interests are animal behaviour and conservation biology.

+### Sophie Shannon

+Sophie completed her BSc (Hons) with [Dr Daniel Stouffer](https://stoufferlab.org/people/stouffer/), [Professor Mike Plank](https://www.math.canterbury.ac.nz/~m.plank/), and Sarah.
+She evaluated how different models of tree growth and mortality impact predictions of forest size that are important for estimating the amount of carbon sequestered by that stand of trees -- which directly impacts estimates of carbon offsetting by tree planting.

 ## Summer scholarship students at University of Canterbury